vivianh2/autoclick-noPIPE/README.md

 This is just a project for fun <3

 ## Get Started
+1. pip3 install selenium
-1. Git Clone the project with`https://github.com/vivianh2/autoclick-noPIPE.git`
+2. Git Clone the project with`https://github.com/vivianh2/autoclick-noPIPE.git`
-2. `cd ` into the autoclicker directory and run
+3. `cd ` into the autoclicker directory and run
 3. Jupyter-notebook Version and Python Version are both provided

 ## Note